 Hybrids are unique in that that they have both bond and equity features and, as such, provide a unique diversification opportunity to investors along the risk-return investment spectrum.

-Hybrids also generally offer a greater prospects of regular income payments and repayment of capital at a future date.
-They also offer franking credits like shares, which are not available via bond and cash investments.
+Hybrids also generally offer a greater prospect of regular income payments and repayment of capital at a future date.
+They can also offer franking credits like shares, which are not available via bond and cash investments.

-Why is preferred stock (or preference shares) referred to as a hybrid security?
+Why are preference shares referred to as hybrid securities?

-Some companies issue preference shares as well as ordinary shares of the company.
+Some companies issue preference shares as well as ordinary shares.